FIWARE/ops.Fuel-main-dev/README.md

 ### Network setup
 On the OPS-Deploy node (also named master node), the eth0 network interface is configured to reply to PXE requests.
 The default network is 10.20.0.2/24 and the gateway 10.20.0.1.
+After the OPS-Deploy Master Node is installed and booted, the user can power on all slave nodes (where the user is going to install OpenStack).
+First of all, ensure that slave nodes are physically installed in the same network as the Master.
+After that, the user can boot each node in PXE boot mode (the user should enable it, modifying the BIOS boot order).

+Each node sends out DHCP discovery requests and gets the response from the OPS-Deploy node that runs the DHCP server (provided by Cobbler).
+When a node receives the response from the OPS-Deploy node, it fetches the pxelinux bootloader and then the bootstrap image (CentOS based Linux in memory) from the OPS-Deploy node's TFTP server and boots into it.
+When this image is loaded, it reports the node's readiness and configuration to the master node.
+This can take a few minutes.

 ### Installation verification